-Information regarding benchmarks for grades 9 through 12
+Information regarding benchmarks, cut scores, and readiness levels for grades 9 through 12

 Benchmark information, as well as student data regarding the benchmarks, can be found on the Assessment Scores and Review Report.
 If your state uses specific benchmarks that are different from the national ACT benchmarks, that information will be properly represented in this report.